Flight training schools · North Carolina

 - recordable injuries tracked

-Grade compares ACCF Seymour Johnson's OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares ACCF Seymour Johnson's OSHA Total Case Rate of 0.0 to the Flight training schools BLS benchmark of 1.4 (0% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time